What is Gender affirmation surgery?

 After surgery, your chest will be wrapped and compressed for several weeks following the surgery.
 Some additional precautions you must take after the procedure are:

-- You will need to sleep with your body inclined at an angle with your torso elevated for a few weeks after the surgery.
+- Sleep – You will need to sleep with your body at an angle.
+This is to raise your torso so you are not lying flat.
+You should sleep in this position for few weeks after the surgery.

 - You must avoid heavy chest exercises for 2 to 3 months post-surgery.

-- You may need additional surgery if you need to improve your chest size or shape.
+- Additional surgery- You may need additional surgery if you need to improve your chest size or shape.